mhamilton723/DenseAV/README.md

 ### Speech and Sound Prompted ADE20K

-To download a prepared version of the Speech and Sound prompted ADE20K Dataset:
+To download our new Speech and Sound prompted ADE20K Dataset:

 ```bash
 cd /path/to/your/data